 At both schools, we provide reading instruction for struggling students who are not on an individualized educational plan but are reading below grade level.
-Each school has three to four reading teachers.
+Each school has two to four reading teachers.
 Class sizes range from 3-14 students.
-For grades 4-5 there should be two full-sized rooms that can be divided into four half-size classrooms.
-For grades 6-7 the same configuration is needed.
-Right now, all teachers in grades 6-7 teach in a very large room with portable dividers.
-This is less than ideal, acoustically, for the educational programs used.

 At Mattacheese, students who are struggling in math receive support in mathematics.
 These students have math for an extra block each day.
 Class sizes range from 10-14 students.
-One full-sized classroom that can be divided into two half-size classrooms are needed.